On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

-Due to the concerns that Donsker conditions may not apply to the data-adaptive estimators of the nuisance parameters, we propose to use sample-splitting combined with cross-fitting in constructing our tests.
+Due to the concerns that Donsker conditions may not apply to the data-adaptive estimators of the nuisance parameters, we propose to use sample splitting combined with cross-fitting in constructing our tests.
 We describe how this can be done below: